FREVA-CLINT/freva-deployment/docs/Services.md

 # Remote control of project services
-The installation routine saves the location of the services for each project in as central location.
+The installation routine saves the hosts of the services for each project in as central location.
 After deployment the project services can be restarted, stopped or started via the `freva-service` command.